deco

 National Health Insurance (NHI)

-Procedure for joining National Health Insurance
+Procedure for joining NHI

 • How to count the days of joining the insurance: Enter Taiwan with a Resident Visa, and it will start from your entry date; for those with Visitor Visa or entry permit, it will only start from the date the visa has transferred to a resident visa.